King Kong (1933) starring Fay Wray, Bruce Cabot, Robert Armstrong

 - This file along with Snow White and the Seven Dwarfs (1937) and Laurel & Hardy movies were thought to be Adolf Hitler’s favorites.
 In his 2013 book, The Collaboration: Hollywood’s Pact With Hitler, Harvard scholar Ben Urwand documents how Georg Gyssling, the Nazi Party’s special consul assigned to monitor Hollywood films, thought this scary monster ape movie might possibly be an attack on the nerves of the German people, but there are other examples (M (1931) for instance) where Nazi leaders privately liked and consumed works of art they censored in public.

 - As a child, Merian C. Cooper lived close to an elevated train which kept him awake at night when it clattered across the tracks.
 This was the inspiration for the scene where Kong destroys an elevated train.

 - Merian C. Cooper was partially inspired by W. Douglas Burden, who brought the world’s first captive Komodo dragons to the Bronx Zoo in 1926.
 Cooper was intrigued how the once mythic, massive predators quickly perished once caged and displayed for the public.

 - Merian C. Cooper filmed the actors, then Willis H. O’Brien projected the image one frame at a time on a screen behind the models.
 That’s how they filmed Kong’s removal of Ann’s clothing.
-Originally, Cooper had wires attached to her clothes to pull them off her body.
 The model’s movements were then matched to hers.
 Unfortunately, O’Brien and Cooper forgot to patent their approach, thereby losing a fortune.

 - Close-ups of the pilots and gunners of the planes that attack Kong were shot in the studio with mock-up planes.
 The flight commander is director Merian C. Cooper and his observer is producer Ernest B. Schoedsack.